mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 ## *The exercise*

-There is an error preventing the live coding to be evaluated.
-What do you need change?
+You might see that the *Grammar Compiler Output* is showing an error.
+This error is preventing the live code to be evaluated.

+What do you need to change?

 <!-- the Maximilian DSP -->